ainchu18/jk_clothing/README.md

 * To be able to search for products by name or description.
 * To easily select size and quantity of a product when purchasing.
 * To be able to see purchase history
+* To be able to make a review/rating of a product after making an account for the site
+* To be able to contact the site owner after making an account for the site
+* To be able to add products on a wishlist after making an account for the site
 ### Site Owner Story<a name=site-owner></a>
 1. As the site owner, I want to be able to have an admin account so I can add, edit and delete products accordingly.
 2. As the site owner, I want to be able to see all the users that has registered for an account and all the orders that has been done on the shop.